 Truck accidents have many causes and often a combination of factors.
 Appearances can be deceiving when the real underlying cause of the accident is hidden.
 Such is the case with poorly balanced loads.
 Even when a truck is not overloaded, unbalanced loads are a very real hazard and an unbalanced load is just one way improper loading can lead to an accident.
-Determining and proving that a truck accident was caused by a poorly balanced load requires thorough investigation by experienced truck accident attorneys such as the attorneys at Shaw Cowart, LLC, based in Austin, TX.
+Determining and proving that a truck accident was caused by a poorly balanced load requires thorough investigation by experienced Austin truck accident attorneys such as the lawyers at Shaw Cowart, LLC, based in Austin, TX.

 How Poorly Balanced Loads Cause Accidents